-The Patient Advisory Council (PAC) is comprised of a multidisciplinary group of patients, parents, representatives of patients’ organisations, clinicians, legal academics, sociologists, scientists and ethicists.
+The Patient Advisory Council (PAC) is comprised of patients, parents and representatives of patients’ organisations.
 It informs partners from RD-Connect, EURenOmics and NeurOmics of issues important to patients.
 This will ensure that all project activities have a patient-centric approach throughout.
 The PAC is coordinated by an RD-Connect partner, the European Organisation for Rare Diseases (EURORDIS), which synchronizes activities in respective projects and invites patient representatives to meetings and discussions.
 Issues, concerns or dilemmas brought forth by the PAC are addressed by the Rare Disease Patient and Ethics Council (RD-PEC) as well as all project partners.

 On a regular basis, the PAC advises the RD-Connect project coordinator and Governing Board from the patient perspective.
 Participant’s role in the PAC is to serve as an active member of a EURORDIS working group collecting different patient views on issues surrounding registries, biobanking and omics research.

 - identifying issues important to patients in the context of the project